 However, it very well might be that your baby is getting ready to make the transition from three naps a day to two (or two to one).
 Consider whether or not it’s time to make the change.

 Sleep Tight, Little One

 We’ve talked about seven possible reasons your baby won’t nap as well as several tips to help your baby sleep tight.
-Keep them comfortable with a clean diaper at naptime, soothing their tiny bum with Mustela’s Soothing Cleansing Wipes and Diaper Cream with Olive Oil and Aloe.
+Keep them comfortable with a clean diaper at naptime, soothing their tiny bum with Mustela’s Certified Organic Water Wipes with Cotton and Aloe and Diaper Cream with Olive Oil and Aloe.

 Whether the reason for your little one’s naptime blues is a sleep regression, sickness, a post-travel funk, or anything in-between, keep our tips in mind and remember that the napless days won’t last forever!